Silver-Tipped Swallow, 2015—forever

 "When I want to be alone and retreat into myself, I read Topaz Winters' Silver-Tipped Swallow.
 It’s a reminder that there is always a kindred soul out there who hears the same music as you, one that has been kissed and bitten by it and still went on loving it, and there is nothing more comforting than that.
 For all the sensations and emotions I have felt but could never find the words for, Topaz has done so."

 "In her Silver-Tipped Swallow series, Winters’s language is musical, her words arranging notes and memory, side-by-side in jagged rhythms and aching contemplation.
-The entries are not just a remainder of how our love letters feel, but more importantly, of how they sound when we write them in our minds or say farewell to them in our hearts."
+The entries are not just a reminder of how our love letters feel, but more importantly, of how they sound when we write them in our minds or say farewell to them in our hearts."